dward2/BME547/Resources/virtual_machines.md

 using your NetID.
 * Click on "Reserve a VM".
 * Select the type of VM you would like.
-  + Look under the "Everything" heading
+  + Look under the "Everything" heading and select the "All" tab.
-  + To select the course-specific Linux option, click on "BME 547 - 01: Medical Software Design -F22"
+  + To select the course-specific Linux option, click on "BME 547 - 01: Medical Software Design (Lecture)".
-  + To select the course-specific Windows option click on "(windows) BME 547 - 01: Medical Software Design - F22"
-  + To select the Linux option from your personal allocation, click on "Ubuntu Server 20.04"
+  + To select the Linux option from your personal allocation, click on "Ubuntu Server 20.04".
-  + To select the Windows option from your personal allocation, click on Windows 10
+  + To select the Windows option from your personal allocation, click on "Windows 10".
-* A window may open up with information about connecting using SSH.
-Select the "Less secure option" option to skip setting up an SSH key (you are welcome to set up an SSH key if you prefer).
+* A window may open up with the heading "No SSH Key Found" and gives some information about connecting using SSH.
+Select the "Proceed with the less secure option" button to skip setting up an SSH key (unless you prefer to set up an SSH key, which you are welcome to do).
 * A window may open up asking you to agree to the terms of use.
 Select Agree.
 * Depending on virtual machine availability, your VM may be available immediately, or may take some time to set up.
 You will receive an e-mail when